chocoteam/website/content/en/docs/Modeling/IntConstraints.md

 model.cumulative(tasks, heights, capacity).post();
 ```

 Solving this will result in all 4 tasks happening consecutively so:
 $start[i] + duration[i] \leq start[j]$

 The cumulative constraint does not enforce a specific order of tasks.
-Define other constraints between the variables for this if needed.
+Define additional constraints between the variables for this if needed.

 ## Table constraints